samehelgazar95/zero_day/README.md

->> Vagrant Task <<
+Vagrant Task

-I creating this Repo using VM, I just installed Vagrant, and Oracle VM Virtual Machine
+I just installed Vagrant, and Oracle VM Virtual Machine. and created this Repo using VM.

 Topics Covered:
 - What is a virtual machine